Komatsu South Harbor Campus

 - A 440,000-square-foot manufacturing plant

 The manufacturing building consists of structural slabs, pile foundations and a superstructure supporting large overhead bridge crane and a solar PV.
-This development will allow Komatsu to move and consolidate its manufacturing operations and offices from West Milwaukee and Milwaukee’s far west site.
+This development allowed Komatsu to move and consolidate its manufacturing operations and offices from West Milwaukee and Milwaukee’s far west site.
 Ultimately, the company plans to employ about 1,000 people at the South Harbor site, which will manufacture giant shovels and other mining equipment.

 Sustainability is a top priority of the project, as well as the ongoing operation of the facility.
 Due to the condition of the site as a former gas company, the U.S. Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources oversaw the hazardous waste cleanup and remediation.
-Solar panels will be installed on the roof of the manufacturing plant, which be a “net zero” facility that will create more electricity than it consumes.
-The plant also will reclaim 40 percent of all water it consumes.
+Solar panels were installed on the roof of the manufacturing plant, which be a “net zero” facility that will create more electricity than it consumes.
+The plant will also reclaim 40 percent of all water it consumes.
 Additionally, the office building plans to achieve a LEED Silver certified rating.

 $300 Million Project Cost